BodonFerenc/NanosecPeriodicTimer/README.md

 $ docker pull ferencbodon/kdb_ingest_tester:1
 ```

 You need [sudo](https://en.wikipedia.org/wiki/Sudo) if you run docker commands on Linux.
+If you are tired of typing `sudo` then you can [add yourself to the group `docker`](https://docs.docker.com/engine/install/linux-postinstall/).

 ## Running the executables
 Command